 Want to take your kids on a fantastical voyage into another realm?
 Then Dreamscape Immersive will be like nothing they've ever experienced before.
 Located on the second level of NorthPark Center, Dreamscape is basically a cross between a cinema and theme park ride, where with the aid of body-mapping and real-time motion capture technology, participants have the ability to interact as full-body avatars within a virtual, full sensory 3D environment.
-Open to ages 10 and over, guests can choose from a variety of family-friendly adventures, which presently include: Alien Zoo, a sci-fi-themed journey through a wildlife refuge in space; the Indiana Jones-style escapade Curse of the Lost Pearl; and The Blue, an underwater rescue expedition to help reunite a family of whales.
-Tickets are $20, and each adventure, from beginning to end, takes approximately 35 minutes (including check-in and gearing up).
+Tickets are $19.99, and each adventure, from beginning to end, takes approximately 35 minutes (including check-in and gearing up).
+It's best to purchase tickets online in advance as showings tend to book up quickly.

-Recommended for Things to Do with Kids because: Dreamscape is the only venue featuring a VR experience where audience members become part of the story.
+Recommended for Things to Do with Kids because: Dreamscape is a terrific adventure for kids ages 10 and up.

 This is one museum parents won't have to convince the kids to go to.
 Situated inside the Frisco Discovery Center, the National Videogame Museum (NVM) is a veritable retro gamer's nirvana, dedicated solely to the history of the videogame industry.
 The brainchild of three longtime gamers, the museum features a mind-blowing collection of videogame memorabilia, including the largest working Pong game in the world.
-And not only can visitors see all the great games from the past, they can also play them.
+And not only can visitors see all the great games from the past, but they can also play them.
 Donkey Kong, Space Invaders, they're all here as well as an 80's style classic gaming arcade with gaming stations for you to go head-to-head with family and friends.
-Oh, and did we mention that there's even an interactive 1980s-style replica bedroom and living room set up for TV gaming?
 Talk about a blast from the past.

 Recommended for Things to Do with Kids because: A museum filled with video games, many of which are available to play, what's not to like?